formello-forms/formello/readme.txt

 = Does this require jQuery? =

-No. jQuery is not needed to perform ajax form submitting, therefore your site will be light and fast.
+No. jQuery is not needed to perform ajax form submitting, therefore we don't include on frontend and your site will be light and fast.

 = Can I store submissions? =